ErikHage/java-utility/README.md

 - Left/Right
   - An Either can be either a left or a right, and has methods that covers both cases
 - Utility Methods
+  - A collection of methods to help use Eithers in streams

 ### Lazy